-Originating in the 1860s, margarine was first developed using the same process that butter goes through― churning.
+Originating in the 1860s, margarine was first developed using the same process butter goes through― churning.

 Commonly known as a healthier and cheaper alternative to butter, margarine can also be used in baking.
 Moreover, margarine can contain as low as 35% fat.

-In addition, many margarine brands have trans fat, which is something many bakers like to pass on.
-However, there are some brands such as HICAPS BUTTERCREAM Refrigerated Margarine containing no cholesterol and trans fat.
-This kind of margarine is the healthiest in the market.
+In addition, some brands, such as HICAPS BUTTERCREAM Refrigerated Margarine, contain no cholesterol and trans fat.
+This kind of margarine is the healthiest on the market.

 How does margarine differ from shortening?